danielmichaels/danielms/content/retrospectives/2021/06/index.md

 - [Company of One][coo]

+Worth a listen if you're aren't looking to scale into a massive business.
+I couldn't do it justice in a short paragraph but so far its an enjoyable listen.

 *Sidenote*: I want to listen to Phil Jacksons' book, [Eleven Rings][11rings] on Audible.
 Unfortunately, it seems to be unavailable to Australian's which kind of pisses me off.